-I’m from Nashville, Music City — home of the Grand Ole Opry, the Mother Church of Country Music.
+I’m from Nashville, Music City — home of the Grand Ole Opry, the Mother Church of Country Music and home of the CMA Awards.
 Here are some things that the church can learn from Country Music:

 * Let people tell their stories.
 Country songs tell heart-felt stories.
 People love other people’s stories.
 They are touched and moved by them.
 The church has a tradition of storytelling.
 It is called testifying — letting people share what God has done in their lives.
 Perhaps it is time for the church to revive the act of testifying by letting people share on Sunday mornings their stories of how Jesus is working in them.
 (Click here for an example of a testimony church.)